Sun Valley Serenade: Chattanooga Choo Choo

-The film features the million selling hit song "Chattanooga Choo Choo" which is a highlight and centerpiece of the movie.
-The RCA Victor 78 single reached no. 1 on the Billboard singles chart in 1941 and became the top record of that year.
-RCA Victor awarded Glenn Miller a Gold Record award for sales of 1.2 million copies in 1942.
-Originally, RCA issued the song as the B side with "I Know Why" as the A side.
-But "Chattanooga Choo Choo" was the side that was played on the radio and which became the hit.
+The film features the million-selling hit song "Chattanooga Choo Choo", which is a highlight and centerpiece of the movie.
+The RCA Victor 78 single reached number one on the Billboard singles chart in 1941 and became the top record of that year.
+RCA Victor awarded Glenn Miller a gold record award for sales of 1.2 million copies in 1942.
+Originally, RCA issued the song as the B side with "I Know Why" as the A side, but "Chattanooga Choo Choo" was the side that was played on the radio and became the hit.

 Reception

-Filmink thought Henie "is particularly smug in this one but everything else is fantastic.
+Filmink thought Henie "is particularly smug in this one, but everything else is fantastic.
 Brilliant support cast.
 Glenn Miller novelty.
 Divine Bari and Nicholas brothers."